Ten-Taken/Primitive-Showcase/C#/Mobile_Phones/ReadMe.md

 Testing
 -----------
-	*Windows users can use the .bat file to compile and test.
+	*Windows users can use the .bat file to compile a program.exe to test.
-	*Linux and OSX users can run the .sh to compile and test.
+	*Linux and OSX users can run the .sh to compile a program.exe to test.

+	For working with the .NET framework in Linux, I'm using the [Mono Platform](http://www.mono-project.com/) , this is also what the .sh script uses.

 	If the file is not executable, you may need to add permissions first.